MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 ### Date Formatter:
 The Android framework provides a class called SimpleDateFormat, which is a class for formatting and parsing dates in a locale-sensitive manner.
 It allows for formatting (date → text) and parsing (text → date) of dates.
 * SimpleDateFormat("E MMM d", Locale.getDefault())
+* Locale.getDefault() will retrive the local info set on the user's devices
 Docs: https://developer.android.com/reference/java/text/SimpleDateFormat#date-and-time-patterns